 Different versions

-Wireless electronic locks and cylinders come in three different designs:
+Wireless electronic locks and cylinders are available in three different versions:

-• Electronic lock: the existing lock in the door is replaced by an electronic variant and a card reader is placed on the door that is connected to the lock and activates the lock.
+• Electronic lock: the existing lock in the door is replaced by an electronic variant, and a card reader is placed on the door, which is connected to the lock and activates it.
+This allows for freedom in the choice of hardware.

 Conversion is easy